COMPASS-DOE/SynopticSite_16S_FTICR/README.md

-# SynopticSite_16S
+# Synoptic Site 16S and FTICR analysis
-### Contains R code and associated count, taxonomy and metadata files for bacterial community characterization
+### Contains R code for bacterial and archaeal community analysis and FTICR-MS analysis and visualization.
+Final code is within folder Final_analysis.
-#### The R script contains partially annotated code as first pass to try out analyses.
-Will be streamlined and cleaned up as analyses evolve.
+#### Network analysis code using WGCNA is inlcuded in the 16S-FTICR integration subfolder within Final_analysis main folder.